It may make you cry and may not be ideal before a date. However, onion is surprisingly healthy, tasty, and versatile.

-3. Onion Offers Antibacterial Benefits
+3. Offers Antibacterial Properties

 That a cheap and abundant food can fight bacteria comes in handy – especially in times of the coronavirus.

-Onions can fight various potentially dangerous bacteria such as E. coli or S. aureus (Sharma et al. 20188).
+Onions can fight potentially dangerous bacteria such as E. coli or S. aureus (Sharma et al. 20188).

 Onions can also inhibit the growth of pathogens, such as cholera, which is still a significant public health problem in developing countries (Hannan et al. 20109).